lesliehughes0921/Shell_Excentus/README.md

 Reporting:

 Generate an Excel sheet showing total receivable and payable amounts per customer.
-Usage

 ### Instructions
 1. Clone the repo to your machine.
 2. Create and activate a virtual environment and install the packages llisted in the requirements.txt file (instructions below)
-3. Run the
+3. Run the main.py script.
+This script will execute creating two new excel files May_2024_Excentus.xlsx and May_Vendor_Funded_Discounts.xlsx

+### Virutal Environment Instructions
+After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
-Set up a virtual environment:
+Create a virtual environment in the project folder.

-bash
-Copy code
-python -m venv venv
-Activate the virtual environment:
+Activate the virtual environment.

-Windows:
-bash
-Copy code
-venv\Scripts\activate
-Unix or MacOS:
-bash
-Copy code
-source venv/bin/activate
-Install dependencies from requirements.txt:

-bash
-Copy code
-pip install -r requirements.txt
-Execute the project scripts as needed.
+Install the required packages.
+When you are done working on your repo, deactivate the virtual environment.

+Virtual Environment Commands

+Command	Linux/Mac	GitBash
+Create	python3 -m venv venv	python -m venv venv Activate	source venv/bin/activate	source venv/Scripts/activate Install	pip install -r requirements.txt	pip install -r requirements.txt Deactivate	deactivate	deactivate